P4llix/wordle-attendant/README.md

 ### 2. Scrapp data from website
 Easiest part.
 When user confirm his choice, char and state of each tile in current round is collected.

+### 3. Word processing
+When round is over, program check which char is absent, present and correct, also saving index.
+Next, list of possible words is created using intersection/union operations.